ayberksavas/PromptAnalyze_DS210/README.md

 My idea is that I can uncover various interesting insights from this data.
 These insights are not only about me but can also reveal specific deadlines or events that took place.
 Additionally, I aim to explore the journey of getting to know myself better.
 I plan to analyze how AI perceives me and how it might profile me based on the questions I’ve asked.

 I also want to investigate how my wording has changed over time when interacting with AI.
 For example, do I use bad language with AI?
 If so, why and when?
-These are some of the key questions I’d like to explore.

 Another idea I have is to analyze how my AI usage has changed over time, from when I first started using it to the present.